Share This Article:

 Back to Blog

-Compliance Check: Do Employers Have to Allow Time for Prayer at Work?
+Compliance Check: Do Employees Have a Legal Right to Pray at Work?

-Compliance Check: Do Employers Have to Allow Time for Prayer at Work?
+Compliance Check: Do Employees Have a Legal Right to Pray at Work?

 Is It Legal for Employees to Pray at Work?

-In short, yes, employees do have the right to pray at work.
 According to the Equal Employment Opportunity Commission (EEOC), "refusing to accommodate an employee's sincerely held religious beliefs or practices" is prohibited by Title VII of the Civil Rights Act of 1964.
-The same section says there is no basis for why employers should need to determine whether an employee holds a religious belief for the "proper" reasons.
+The same section says there is no basis for employers to determine whether an employee holds a religious belief for the "proper" reasons.

 However, there are exceptions—namely, if "the accommodation would impose an undue hardship (more than a minimal burden on the operation of the business)."
 The EEOC has also determined that religious practices may be sincerely held by an individual even if: